 What Is Place?
 What Is Space?

 The traditional and well-established meaning of a concept crystallized into a specific word should be the starting point for any investigation that aims at questioning that concept.
 In this article, I will list all of the different entries and the different senses that the noun place and the noun space have according to the Oxford English Dictionary.
-Immediately after that presentation, I will give a synthetic definition of the renewed senses of place and space I would like to speak about in this website, inviting the reader to go through the pages of the forthcoming articles to find a complete sense and explanations for my choice; reasons which cannot be conveyed by a synthetic definition only.
-Apart from the well-established meaning of place and space formalized through the pages of popular dictionaries, if we really want to put those concepts under thorough investigation, I also believe it is extremely important to trace back the intersecting histories of the two words by analysing their etymology; by way of a linguistic analysis, not only can we fully appreciate the general sense of each term, but we can also appreciate the different connotations and the possible mutual dependency between them.
-I will devote many forthcoming articles to trace back the variegated and intersecting histories of the two concepts.
-Since those histories are rich, complex, and interesting, they require more specific information – and more space – if compared to the exclusive linguistic perspective that is usually offered by dictionaries.
+Right after the presentation, I’ll provide a concise definition of the renewed senses of place and space I’ll be discussing on this website, and I invite readers to explore the upcoming articles for a more comprehensive understanding and explanations behind my choices, which cannot be fully conveyed by a brief definition alone.
+Beyond their well-established meanings in popular dictionaries, I believe it’s crucial to delve into the etymological histories of ‘place and ‘space to fully understand their intersecting paths.
+Through linguistic analysis, we can appreciate not only the general sense of each term but also their connotations and potential mutual dependencies.
+In forthcoming articles, I will delve into the diverse and interconnected histories of the two concepts.
+Given the richness, complexity, and interest of these histories, they demand more specific information and space than a single article or the limited linguistic perspective typically provided by dictionaries.

 1. The senses of the term ‘place according to the Oxford English Dictionary